missoso/basic-clab-sonic-l2-evpn/README.md

 ssh admin@leaf2
 ssh admin@spine1
 ```

 SONiC and Linux clients cannot be reached via SSH, as it is not enabled, but it is possible to connect to them with a docker exec command.
 ```bash
 docker exec -it leaf1 bash
 docker exec -it client1 bash
 docker exec -it client2 bash
 ```

-Access the SONiC FRR shell (vtysh)
+Access the SONiC FRR shell directly (vtysh)
 ```bash
 docker exec -it leaf1 vtysh
 ```